 Smoking during pregnancy

-Smoking is bad for you.
-It can cause serious health conditions, including cancer, heart disease, stroke, gum disease and eye diseases that can lead to blindness.
-Smoking also can make it harder for you to get pregnant.
+Smoking during pregnancy is bad for you and your baby.
+Quitting smoking, even if you’re already pregnant, can make a big difference in your baby’s life.
+Smoking harms nearly every organ in the body and can cause serious health conditions, including cancer, heart disease, stroke, gum disease and eye diseases that can lead to blindness.

 How can smoking affect your pregnancy?

-Women who smoke during pregnancy are more likely than nonsmokers to have:
+If you smoke during pregnancy, you’re more likely than nonsmokers to have:

-- An ectopic pregnancy.
+- Ectopic pregnancy.
 This is when a fertilized egg implants itself outside of the uterus (womb) and begins to grow.
 An ectopic pregnancy cannot result in the birth of a baby.
 It can cause serious, dangerous problems for the pregnant woman.

 How can smoking affect your baby?

-- Have birth defects, like cleft lip or palate.
+- Have birth defects, including birth defects in a baby’s mouth called cleft lip or cleft palate.
 Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body.
 They can cause problems in overall health, in how the body develops or in how the body works.
-Cleft lip and palate are birth defects in a baby’s mouth.

 - Have low birthweight.
 This means your baby is born weighing less than 5 pounds, 8 ounces.